A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications: Research Questions and Variants

-~\cite{rashidinejad2025sail} identified that conventional DPO suffers from two types of reward hacking: Type I arises from over-optimizing out-of-distribution actions due to partial data coverage, while Type II stems from performance degradation of the initial model when preference data poorly covers high-reward actions.
+\del{Rashidinejad~\etal\mbox{~\cite{rashidinejad2025sail}} identified that conventional DPO suffers from two types of reward hacking: Type I arises from over-optimizing OOD actions due to partial data coverage, while Type II stems from performance degradation of the initial model when preference data poorly covers high-reward actions.
 They proposed POWER-DL, which combined robust reward optimization (POWER) with dynamic label weighting.
 POWER introduced weighted entropy regularization to enforce pessimism on uncovered actions, while dynamic labels adaptively suppressed destructive updates to the initial policy.
-This approach required only objective function modifications without additional model training or data augmentation.
+This approach required only objective function modifications without additional model training or data augmentation.}

-\textbf{RQ6: Alignment Tax.} RLHF aims to align models with human preferences.
-However, prior studies ~\cite{ouyang2022training, tu2023sighttextmultimodaltraining, openai2024gpt4, anthropic2024claude,wu2024continuallearning} have found a phenomenon known as the \textit{alignment tax}.
-This phenomenon first refers to the improved preference accompanies degraded performances on other NLP tasks after alignment\cite{ouyang2022training}. ~\cite{kim2024rethinkingroleproxyrewards} observed that the key neurons for safety and helpfulness significantly overlap, but they require different activation patterns of the shared neurons, which could account for the alignment tax.
-Therefore alignment tax poses a significant challenge to achieving effective and practical model alignment.
-Consequently, some studies~\cite{lu2024onlinemergingoptimizers,lin2024mitigatingalignmenttaxrlhf, fu2024dispersethenmergepushinglimitsinstruction,lou2024spomultidimensionalpreferencesequential,pentyala2024paftparalleltrainingparadigm} have investigated the alignment tax and proposed methods to reduce its effect, focusing on \textit{data iteration, model merging (averaging)}.
+\textbf{RQ6: Alignment Tax.} Both RLHF and DPO aim to align models with human preferences.
+However, previous studies have identified a phenomenon known as the \textit{alignment tax}~\cite{ouyang2022training,openai2024gpt4}, where improved preference alignment often accompanies degraded performance in other tasks or dimensions.
+To address this issue, recent studies have proposed various methods to reduce its effect~\cite{tu2023sighttextmultimodaltraining,anthropic2024claude,wu2024continuallearning}, which can be broadly categorized into recovering general capabilities, balancing multiple objectives, and restoring model calibration, as illustrated in Fig.~\ref{fig:RQ6}.

-~\cite{ouyang2022training} proposed mitigating the alignment tax by incorporating pretraining data into the RLHF fine-tuning process.
-However, this approach does not entirely eliminate performance regressions and may increase the likelihood of certain undesirable behaviors if these behaviors are present in the pretraining data.

-\cite{fu2024dispersethenmergepushinglimitsinstruction} have found that there is also an alignment tax phenomenon present during the SFT stage.
-They hypothesize that data biases are likely one of the causes.
-To address the issue, they proposed to disperse the instruction following data into portions and train multiple sub-models using different data portions.
-Finally, they merged multiple models into a single one via model merging techniques to reduce alignment tax.

-~\cite{lin2024mitigatingalignmenttaxrlhf} conducted experiments with existing RLHF algorithms including DPO, which valided an obvious alignment tax in NLP tasks.
-They explored model averaging, which interpolates between pre and post RLHF model weights, to achieve a more efficient reward-tax Pareto front.